CesiumGS/3d-tiles/specification/Metadata/README.md

 ### Semantics

 As mentioned earlier, a property does not have inherent meaning.
-However it may be assigned a semantic, an identifier that describes how this property should be interpreted in an external semantic specification.
+But each property may have a _semantic_ identifier.
+Extensions and applications can define sets of known semantic identifiers.
+Each of these identifiers describes the domain-specific meaning of a property.
+Applications can then assign this domain-specific meaning to the properties that have one of these known semantic identifiers.

 ## Storage Formats